Felipe Santana: Personal life

 Santana has stated that his mother is the "most important person" and support in his life.
 Though born in Brazil, Santana said he has settled in Germany, and applied for a German passport.
 In addition to speaking Portuguese, Santana speaks German, having learnt the language during his time in the country.
+Santana speaks a total of 8 languages (Portuguese, Spanish, German, Japanese, Lithuanian, Latvian, Russian and English).

 In November 2009, Santana and his teammate Lucas Barrios were diagnosed with H1N1 (Swine flu) virus that saw the pair being quickly vaccinated.
 In April 2014, Santana and his then teammate Sead Kolašinac were reprimanded and fined by Jens Keller and manager Horst Heldt after they were caught attending a nightclub at 3am.

 Santana is a motorcycle enthusiastic, saying: "Motorcycling is therapy for me.
 Out and about for hours, with friends, recently we were in a beautiful corner in the Sauerland.
 Splendid.
 This is my world.
 I can laugh and cry under the helmet."
 He also said about representing the Brazil national team, but acknowledged that due to the strong competitions in the national team squad, it was unlikely to happen.
 His performance at Schalke 04 led Der Westen to question his performance and wondered why Santana would recommend himself to be in the squad for the FIFA World Cup.